nlc0d3r/NetSniffa/README.md

 Warehouse Network,192.168.0.1/24
 ```

-Save and close the file.
+Save and close the file

 ## Usage

-To run scanner use command below.
+To run scanner use command below
 ```bash
 sudo python3 scan.py
 ```